Using PBF, you can direct traffic to a specific interface

 and symmetric return is not enforced.
 This behavior prevents traffic

-from being silently dropped.
+from being silently discarded.

 To determine the next hop for symmetric returns, the firewall uses